Regis de Ramel

 Regis Antonin de Ramel (born August 20, 1974) is an aviation business owner and philanthropist.
-He is the owner of an aircraft management, maintenance, charter and flight training services company with locations in Wilmington, Delaware (ILG); Blue Bell, Pennsylvania (LOM); Lancaster, Pennsylvania (LNS) and Allentown, Queen City Municipal (KXLL).
+He is the owner of an aircraft management, maintenance, charter and flight training services company with locations in Wilmington, Delaware (ILG); Blue Bell, Pennsylvania (LOM); Lancaster, Pennsylvania (LNS); Winchester, Virginia [KOKV]; and Allentown, Queen City Municipal (KXLL).
 All four are marketed under the unifying brand of flyADVANCED.

 His great-great-grandfather was two-term Mayor of Boston Frederick O. Prince, who oversaw improvements to the city's sewer and park systems.
 He was also a key figure in the construction of the Boston Public Library and a lineal descendant of the French philosopher Montesquieu.
-Great grandfather Frederick H. Prince was a successful businessman, who made his fortune through investments in a variety of business ventures, including the Union Stockyards and Transit Company of which he served as chairman.
+Great-grandfather Frederick H. Prince was a successful businessman, who made his fortune through investments in a variety of business ventures, including the Union Stockyards and Transit Company of which he served as chairman.
 Frederick H. Prince's son, Norman Prince, founded and then flew with the all-American Lafayette Escadrille in World War I. To form the squadron, he fought the isolationist attitudes of America, the French military fearful of spies and even the wishes of his own father, who pressed Norman into attending law school at Harvard.
 Norman Prince died while serving the Lafayette Escadrille in 1916.
-Great grandfather Frederick Henry Prince, Jr. also joined and flew for the Escadrille.
+Great-grandfather Frederick Henry Prince, Jr. also joined and flew for the Escadrille.

-De Ramel earned his bachelor's degree in Economics from Washington College, Maryland.
+De Ramel earned his bachelor's degree in economics from Washington College, Maryland.
 He earned his private pilot license at the age of nineteen.
+De Ramel married Sofia de Ramel in 2021; they share six children together.